Yin and Yang

 Traditional Chinese Medicine

-Every organ is classified as Yin (Zang: Heart, Liver, Spleen, Lungs, Kidneys) or Yang (Fu: Small Intestine, Gallbladder, Stomach, Large Intestine, Bladder).
-Disease is fundamentally a Yin-Yang imbalance, and treatment aims to restore equilibrium.
+Organs are traditionally classified as Yin (Zang: Heart, Liver, Spleen, Lungs, Kidneys) or Yang (Fu: Small Intestine, Gallbladder, Stomach, Large Intestine, Bladder).
+TCM often interprets patterns through Yin-Yang imbalance and discusses care in terms of restoring equilibrium.

 Feng Shui

-A bedroom requires more Yin energy (soft lighting, cool colors) for quality rest.
-A home office needs Yang energy (bright lighting, active shapes) for productivity.
-The interplay of Yin-Yang flow determines the vitality of a living space.
+A bedroom is often given more Yin cues (soft lighting, cool colors) for rest, while a home office uses more Yang cues (bright lighting, active shapes) for work.
+The interplay of Yin-Yang flow is said to shape the perceived vitality of a living space.

 Martial Arts & Qigong